lancenacabuan/shared/README.md

 =====PASTE APPLICABLE BLADE PARTS HERE=====
 Note: Parameters are [Attack, Defense, Stamina]

 The "Ratchets" serve as the central body of the Beyblade.
-The first digit indicates the number of bumps or contact points [more bumps mean a higher attack boost but also a greater chance of bursting].
+The first digit indicates the number of protrusions or contact points.
 The following two digits represent the height in millimeters, which determines the overall height of the Beyblade.
 Consider both factors for performance and durability.
 =====PASTE APPLICABLE RATCHET PARTS HERE=====
 Note: Parameters are [Attack, Defense, Stamina]